MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

    * Append a Shared Access (SAS) key, using the Azure Data Lake Storage Gen2's standard query (`?sig=...`).
 Use this method when Kusto needs to access the resource for a limited time.
    * Append `;managed_identity=...` to the URI.
 Kusto will use the managed identity (either system or user-assigned) in order to make requests and access resources.
 For system assigned managed identity, append `;managed_identity=system`.
 For user-assigned, append the object id of the user-assigned managed identity, as such: `;managed_identity={object_id}`.
 The managed identity must be assigned to the cluster [as described here](/some_link), and allowed by the managed identity policy, [see](/some_link).
 The managed identity must have the appropriate role-based access control (RBAC) role assignments to be able to perform the read/write operations.
 For more information, see [data lake access control](/azure/storage/blobs/data-lake-storage-access-control).
 [Note!]
 Managed Identity is only supported in specific Kusto flows.
-For more information, click [here](/azure/data-explorer/managed-identities-overview).
+For more information, see [Managed identities overview](../../../managed-identities-overview.md).

 ### Azure Data Lake Storage Gen1